orfaust/octopus-sampler/README.md

 # octopus-sampler
-A Pure Data sampler/looper designed for MobMuPlat application
+A Pure Data sampler/looper designed to experiment with ambient/drone/noise music To run it you'll need to install the MobMuPlat app on your Android or IOS device

 ## Installation

-- download the archive
+- download this archive (the top-right green button)
 - follow the intructions in the **setup** section from MobMuPlat website: http://danieliglesia.com/mobmuplat/